flatcar-archive/flatcar-docs/docs/installing/cloud/azure.md

 ## Butane Config

-Flatcar Container Linux allows you to configure machine parameters, configure networking, launch systemd units on startup, and more via a Container Linux Config.
+Flatcar Container Linux allows you to configure machine parameters, configure networking, launch systemd units on startup, and more via a Butane Config.
 Head over to the [provisioning docs][butane-configs] to learn how to use Butane Configs.
 Note that Microsoft Azure doesn't allow an instance's userdata to be modified after the instance had been launched.
 This isn't a problem since Ignition, the tool that consumes the userdata, only runs on the first boot.